blefebvre/aem-phonegap-starter-kit/README.md

 This project is based on the [multimodule-content-package-archetype](http://dev.day.com/content/docs/en/aem/6-0/develop/how-tos/vlt-mavenplugin.html#multimodule-content-package-archetype) (with the bundle removed for simplicity), so it contains the same helpful profiles and properties to build and deploy your project with maven.

-From the project directory, run:
+From the project root, run:

     mvn -PautoInstallPackage clean install

-to build the bundle and content package and install to a CQ instance.
+... to build the content package and install to a CQ instance.
 The CRX host and port can be specified on the command line with `mvn -Dcrx.host=otherhost -Dcrx.port=5502 <goals>`

-### Using with VLT

-To use vlt with this project, first build and install the package to your local CQ instance as described above.
-Then cd to `src/main/content/jcr_root` and run

-    vlt --credentials admin:admin checkout -f ../META-INF/vault/filter.xml --force http://localhost:4502/crx

-Once the working copy is created, you can use the normal ``vlt up`` and ``vlt ci`` commands.

 ### Edit in AEM